Heating Repair in North Richland Hills, TX

 How much does furnace repair cost in North Richland Hills, TX?

-Diagnostic $85 flat (waived with repair).
-Common NRH furnace repairs: hot-surface ignitor $400 ($340 for Frosty Club members), flame sensor $400 ($340), gas valve $400-$1,200 ($340-$1,020), inducer motor $500-$1,300 ($425-$1,105), pressure switch $250-$550.
-We're flat-rate, so you see the total before we start.
+Diagnostic $85 flat (waived with any repair).
+Common NRH furnace repairs: hot-surface ignitor $400 ($340 for Frosty Club members), flame sensor $400 ($340 — elevated frequency here due to DFW Airport particulate), gas valve $400-$1,200 ($340-$1,020), inducer motor $500-$1,300 ($425-$1,105), pressure switch $250-$550.
+Flat-rate — the number I quote before starting is the number you pay.

 Do you repair heat pumps in North Richland Hills?